Skip to main content

 If you have a control board going out, it is best to contact your local Carrier expert for assistance.
 If the LEDs on the control board are blinking, you may be able to relay that information to your HVAC dealer in advance of the service call.
 Some Carrier furnaces can also be diagnosed remotely over the internet by your local Carrier dealer when set up with this function.

-Regardless of why it's happening, having a furnace blowing cold air can make your life uncomfortable.
+Regardless of why it's happening, if your furnace isn't heating your home, it can make your life uncomfortable.
 From a dirty air filter to incorrect thermostat settings or too many vents closed, some of the solutions can be easily solved with minimal technical skills.
 Unfortunately, a number of issues will require a higher level of expertise – the kind you can get from your local Carrier dealer.
 A qualified HVAC technician has the tools, the training and the experience to take on the bigger challenges associated with electrical, mechanical or fuel supply issues that can leave you in the cold.
 Need help today?
 Find a Carrier expert in your area using our dealer locator.

 Chat-icon